SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

-add tooltip to html colours to show semantic meaning (js?) trumbowyg plugin replace formatting button with custom button that: auto adds class="govuk-body" to <p>'s (this will set GDS Transport typeface amonst other things) "govuk-heading-xl" to h1
+add tooltip to html colours to show semantic meaning (js?) trumbowyg plugin replace formatting button with custom button that:
+Body: auto adds class="govuk-body" to <p>'s (this will set GDS Transport typeface amonst other things)
+Lead: govuk-body-l
+Small: govuk-body-s
+"govuk-heading-xl" to h1
 "govuk-heading-l" to h2
 "govuk-heading-m" to h3
 "govuk-heading-s" to h4
 (and removes the quote?)

+maybe split between Paragraphs (formatting icon) dropdown and headings dropdown

+headings with captions??

+Add Font size custom dropdown button

+adds govuk-!-font-size-

+if possible add span if selection part of an elements content and add to existing element if selection is whole content of element

 replace bold button with 1 that sets govuk-!-font-weight-bold add button for regular too?? govuk-!-font-weight-regular